 The vitality scheme is intended to support employees in their sustainable employability.
 To remain employable in the long term, it is possible to make use of vitality scheme.
-Vitality leave helps the employee to temporarily take a step back, so they can get back to work with renewed energy or still be fit when they take up retirement.
-The arrangement can help maintain or restore the work-life balance.
-And it can help to take a breather when work or other pressure threatens to become too much.
+Vitality leave helps promote vitality, so the employee continues to be energetic at work or is still fit when taking up retirement.
+A proper work-life balance is also important for vitality and sustainable employability.